NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurodesktop/mac.md

 ```

 <!-- neurodesktop version found in neurodesk.github.io/data/neurodesktop.toml -->

-{{< alert color="warning" >}}
-There is a bug in docker 3.3.0 for Mac that makes this command not run correctly so that there is no application menu when the desktop is started.
-Update your docker version if you see this!
-{{< /alert >}}

 If you get errors in neurodesktop then check if the ~/neurodesktop-storage directory is writable for all users.
 If it is not, run `chmod a+rwx ~/neurodesktop-storage`